zcox10/COMS6998-ML-Cloud-Final-Project/README.md

 1. Create a new Google Cloud Project

-2. Create a service account with the necessary permissions to create service accounts, create storage buckets, configure network settings, and creating GKE clusters / configuring namespaces.
+2. Create a service account with the necessary permissions to create service accounts, create storage buckets, configure network settings, accessing Secrets Manager, and creating GKE clusters / configuring namespaces.
 This service account will run the Terraform setup by setting IAM permissions, creating service accounts for Kubernetes, setting up a GCS storage bucket, configuring network settings, creating a GKE cluster, and configuring Kubernetes namespaces for Kubeflow, Qdrant, and API serving.

 3. Configure `config.yaml` with your GCP project, GCS bucket names, paths, and Qdrant endpoint.

+4. Enable the Gemini API, generate an API key on [aistudio.google.com](https://aistudio.google.com/), and store the API key in the project's Secrets Manger.
+Name the secret `GOOGLE_GEMINI_KEY`.

-4. Install `terraform` and `helm` via brew (on Mac) with the following commands
+5. Install `terraform` and `helm` via brew (on Mac) with the following commands

   ```bash
   brew update && brew upgrade # optional, but recommended